SIC (magazine)

 SIC, subtitled Sons Idées Couleurs, Formes, was an avant-garde art magazin edited from January 1916 to December 1919 by french poet Pierre Albert-Birot.
 It featured arts and writings by cubists, Futurists, Dadaists and Surrealists and was the second Parisian magazine, after Nord-Sud, to distribute the texts of the Zürich Dadaists, namely those of Tristan Tzara.
-SIC was a focus for many avant-garde initiatives, even those which Albert-Birot himself disliked, but he believing in independence and objectivity.
+SIC was a focus for many avant-garde initiatives, even those which Albert-Birot himself disliked, according to his belief in independence and objectivity.
 At the end of its publication in 1919, SIC had published 53 issues.

 History

 Pierre Albert-Birot escaped general mobilization due to respiratory insufficiency during World War I, and, according to his own words, was really born during the creation of the magazine SIC in 1916, when he definitively adopted his artist name, adding his second name to his surname.

 The title of the review, represented by a SIC carved into wood framed by two symmetrical F's, has two meanings; it is firstly the Latin word yes, standing for "a desire to constructively oppose the war that negates human values" and more generally, a desire "to assert oneself through a complete acceptance of the world," and it is also the acronym for its subheading "Sons Idées Couleurs, Formes," which was an expression of the multiple activities of the Albert-Birot couple – Sounds for Germaine's music, Ideas for poetry, Colors for painting, and Forms for Pierre's sculpture – but aspired to become the motto for a "synthesis of modernist arts."

 Issue number 1, sold for twenty centimes, appeared in January 1916, entirely written and illustrated by Pierre Albert-Birot.
 The publication stood out for its modernism, despite coming from a painter and sculptor trained by traditionalist Achard, a self-taught "Adamite poet" who had not yet encountered the avant-garde.
 "Our desire: to act.
 To take initiatives, not to wait for them to come from across the Rhine," is the first of the "First Words" displayed by SIC; an affirmation of originality as a condition of Art, "Art begins where imitation ends " which is not without evoking, although in a much less radical form, Dada's rejection of all imitation and literary tradition and life.

 We see in the publication of this first issue the call, the outstretched hand of an isolated artist to avant-garde circles of which he was both completely unknown and ignorant.
 He mockingly calls Paul Claudel a ″beautiful poet of the day before yesterday″ and continues with ″I would really like to meet a poet of today″.

 The first to respond to this call was not a poet but the painter Gino Severini, whose impetus made SIC a true avant-garde magazine, as Albert-Birot humorously explains: